For & Against

-For & Against is an American talk show hosted by Jim Morrison that currently airs on the LGBT channel here!.
+For & Against is an American talk show hosted by Jim Morrison that currently airs on the LGBTQ channel Here TV.
 Each episode features Morrison discussing issues that affect the LGBT community.
 Morrison also interviews policymakers and pundits spanning the political landscape.
 The show provides news and headlines from an LGBT perspective.
 For & Against premiered on January 6, 2012.

 here! is producing 24 episodes for season one.

 In 2012 it was announced that episodes of For & Against will be made available on online video service Hulu.

 Premise

 Progressive commentator Jim Morrison hosts this new 30-minute political analysis series.
-Speaking directly to the LGBT population about politics, politicians, and policies, For & Against offers viewers the chance to explore headlines through a uniquely LGBT lens.
+Speaking directly to the LGBTQ population about politics, politicians, and policies, For & Against offers viewers the chance to explore headlines through a uniquely LGBTQ lens.

 Each episode features Morrison digging deeper into topical issues, ranging from campaign financing to current and future White House policy directly affecting the LGBT community.
-Additionally, Morrison sits down with top policymakers and pundits and challenges them on the issues that influence LGBT voters.
+Additionally, Morrison sits down with top policymakers and pundits and challenges them on the issues that influence LGBTQ voters.